How much does a Pathologist make in the United States?

 Pathologist salary comparison

 Pathologists earn less than 95% percent of Health careers.
-Pathologist salaries are in the top 99% of all careers in the United States.
+Pathologist salaries are in the bottom 99% of all careers in the United States.

 |Informatics Nurse Specialist Salary||$85k|